-"Announcing the arrival of Sir Ernst, Knight of Two, Sir Raleigh, Knight of Five, and Dame Gurlukovich, Knight of Eight!" the porter declared throughout the banquet hall.
+"Announcing the arrival of Sir Johann, Knight of Two, Sir Michael, Knight of Five, and Dame Nena, Knight of Eight!" the porter declared throughout the banquet hall.

 Immediately Lelouch froze in his statement as certain dread entered his eyes as well as Kallen's.
 Quickly, both he and Kallen turned to face the entrance to the hall, just in time to see three figures make their way up the steps.
 Sure enough, those figures each wore the white suit-like uniforms of the Rounds, accompanied by respective red, olive and maroon cloaks that bore the Britannian cross on their backs.
 As soon as they came up to the top, attendants quickly came up and took their cloaks, before disappearing, while the three gazed out to the ever awing crowd.

 "What the hell are they doing here!?"
 Kallen muttered quietly to Lelouch, worry seizing up in her chest.
 She then turned toward Lelouch, only to freeze again when she saw the look on his face.